-What could it mean to ‘decolonize’ when it comes to addressing global poverty?
 What are the anti-colonial responses taking place to confront the ongoing impacts of British colonialism and imperialism?
-This year-long series will explore some of these questions across New Internationalist’s website and magazine.

 New Internationalist launches a one-year series exploring responses to poverty that address the reality of post-independence power dynamics within and between countries.